-- A range of Fundamental Device Concepts (FDCs) should be tested - Representative sites should be chosen with seasonal and annual descriptions (utilising appropriate long-term data sets) or their standard shape equivalents - The array size should be limited to a few WECs (few MW wave farm) as this is the most likely scenario for deployment in the short / medium-term - The influence of the widest range of design variables should be assessed (e.g. array layout; PTO settings, i.e. control strategies; mooring configurations; additional constraints e.g. electrical cable routing, min / max distance between FDCs, etc.)
+- A range of Fundamental Device Concepts (FDCs) should be tested; - Representative sites should be chosen with seasonal and annual descriptions (utilising appropriate long-term data sets) or their standard shape equivalents;

+In the first tests the array size should be limited to a few WECs (few MW wave farm) as this is the most likely scenario for deployment in the short / medium-term.
+To illustrate the full functionality of the software, a scenario that includes a large number of WECs is also defined (to be tested with the Beta2 version);

+The influence of the widest range of design variables should be assessed (e.g. array layout; PTO settings, i.e. control strategies; mooring configurations; additional constraints - e.g. electrical cable routing, min / max distance between FDCs, etc.).